thesephist/shelf.page/FEEDBACK.md

 - Feels almost like my data and state management is all taken care of, and I'm just in charge of rendering the view.
     - Feels like the nice UX of React, thinking of view as a function of state, not thinking of state management.
 - A really helpful thing to do right after determining the data schema seems to be to map it to a DOM structure where every JSON node has a place to anchor.
 This helps assign `data-` directives later.
+- From when I first had the idea, I had an app I wouldn't be very hesitant to launch (sans marketing material) in 4 hours, and that was my first time touching this library.
+That's kind of cool.
+I anticipate the design / layout / core logic not to change much.